pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 </section>

 #### The initial Setup
-The Ubuntu server is configured via auditctl to watch a specific file in derectory – PROJECT.5527, any interaction with the containing schematic file will raise an alert.
+The Ubuntu server is configured via auditctl to watch a specific file in directory – **PROJECT.5527**,<br>
+any interaction with the containing schematic file will raise an alert.
 <<AUTDITCTL + LOCAL RULE>>
 The server firewall iptables is also watching for any suspicious incoming trafic to the main ports to try and raise the alert in case of an outside port scan.
 <<IPTABLES + LOCAL RULE>>